A cat is a natural predator of mice and other small rodents, and they are one of the most common pets. But how effective are they at pest control?

-Here is something you can try with a Cat, I do it all of the time for my own amusement.
+Here is something you can try with a cat; I do it all the time for amusement.

-Sit on a chair and wait for your Cat to stroll past.
+Sit on a chair and wait for your cat to stroll past.
 Quickly move your foot as it gets close.
-What you are likely to see (unless they are now immune to it) is a lightning-quick jump in the air or a quick turn of the head to focus on your foot.
+You are likely to see (unless they are now immune to it) a lightning-quick jump in the air or a quick turn of the head to focus on your foot.
 It happens immediately.

 Cats Are Fast

-Sure, you have to add in the fact that a Mouse has a much lower center of gravity, which means it can turn quicker, but can a Cat catch a Mouse?
+Sure, you have to add that a mouse has a much lower center of gravity, which means it can turn quicker, but can a cat catch a mouse?
 Yes, it definitely can.

-Most Cat and Mouse chases do not take place in a straight line, or there will always be one clear winner.
-Having said that, in terms of a chase, a Mouse will not want to be tailed by a Cat, that is for sure.
+Most cat and mouse chases do not occur in a straight line, or there will always be one clear winner.
+However, in terms of a hunt, a mouse will not want to be tailed by a cat, that is for sure.

-If you have, then you will know just how focussed a Cat is on the object its eyes are tracking.
+If you have, you will know just how focused a cat is on the object its eyes are tracking.

 Cats Are Patient Stalkers

-Ok, I know that Cat’s do not show much patience when you are holding a sachet of food for them!
+I know cats do not show much patience when holding a sachet of food for them!
 But they DO show extreme patience when they are stalking their prey.

-Have you seen a Cat ready to pounce?
-They squat down on their front legs, whilst their back legs are constantly moving to keep the blood flowing.
-From the front, they are still…perfectly still.
+Have you seen a cat ready to pounce?
+They squat down on their front legs while their back legs constantly move to keep the blood flowing.
+From the front, they are still.

 Then, as soon as the prey is close enough, they will pounce.

 Mice, on the other hand, tend to move around in unorganized patterns.
-Moving from one thing to another in search of food.
-Sure, they are always on the lookout for danger, but a Cat will be watching every move, waiting until the Mouse is close enough.
+They are moving from one thing to another in search of food.
+Sure, they are always looking for danger, but a cat will be watching every move, waiting until the mouse is close enough.

 Yes – it does.

-I have lost count of the number of times I have had to clear a dead Mouse from outside of my home, and in my yard.
-Each one of them was hunted down and taught a lesson by my Cat.
-I am sure that each one of them would have found a way into my home had the Cat not been present too.
+I have lost count of the times I have had to clear a dead mouse from outside my home and in my yard.
+Each one of them was hunted down and taught a lesson by my cat.
+I am sure each of them would have found a way into my home had the cat not been present.

-If you think you have Mice in your home, or your home is susceptible to Mouse invasion, then a Cat will be an awesome way to reduce the chances!
-Even if you have Mice in your attic, you can always send the Cat up to warn them off.
+If you think you have mice in your home or your home is susceptible to mouse invasion, then a cat is an awesome way to reduce the chances!
+Even if you have mice in your attic, you can always send the cat up to warn them off.